NINZIZAJenny04/assignment_1_Ninziza-Jenny-Deborah_20251IMA067/README.md

 # Customers
 Stores customer infomation such as customer ID ,name , email ,and city.[screenshot](https://github.com/NINZIZAJenny04/assignment_1_Ninziza-Jenny-Deborah_20251IMA067/blob/29eaf7b7db5637625ac3c03fe0cc8a89cd9e8a9a/Screenshot%202026-09-20%20121218.png)
 # Order
-stores customer orders and the dates on which they were placed. [sreenshot](
+stores customer orders and the dates on which they were placed. [sreenshot](https://github.com/NINZIZAJenny04/assignment_1_Ninziza-Jenny-Deborah_20251IMA067/blob/6511aa032c3d6bfaac831fbe97688610b7d896b9/Screenshot%202026-09-20%20121311.png)
+# Products
+stores product information such as product ID, product name ,category,and price.[screenshot](
+# Order items
+stores the individual products included in each order,including the quantity.[screenshot](